vijujoseph/trade-application/README.md

 A **Dead Letter Queue (DLQ)** is a queue that holds undelivered/failed messages.
 A DLQ handles faulty or bad messages, monitor failure patterns and recover from exceptions in a system.

-Altogether, there are two main concepts: **Dead Letter Exchange (DLX)** and a **Dead Letter Queue (DLQ)** itself.
-In fact, DLX is a normal exchange that we can define as one of the common types: direct, topic or fanout.
+There are 2 main concepts: **Dead Letter Exchange (DLX)** and a **Dead Letter Queue (DLQ)** itself.
+DLX is a normal exchange that we can define as one of the common types: direct, topic or fanout.
+I the above project, we use DLQ to handle exception scenario.